Sorana Cîrstea: 2024–2025: Cleveland singles and Madrid doubles titles

-Given a wildcard entry, Cîrstea made it through to the quarterfinals at the 2025 Dubai Tennis Championships, with wins over 10th seed Daria Kasatkina, qualifier Alycia Parks and eighth seed Emma Navarro, before losing to 14th seed Karolína Muchová.
+Given a wildcard entry, Cîrstea made it through to the quarterfinals at the 2025 Dubai Open, with wins over 10th seed Daria Kasatkina, qualifier Alycia Parks and eighth seed Emma Navarro, before losing to 14th seed Karolína Muchová.
 The following week, she reached the quarterfinals at the 2025 ATX Open, defeating Laura Siegemund and second seed Diana Shnaider.
-Her run was ended by fifth seed McCartney Kessler.
+Her run was ended by fifth seed and eventual finalist McCartney Kessler.

-Partnering Anna Kalinskaya, Cîrstea won her first WTA 1000 doubles title at the 2025 Madrid Open, defeating Veronika Kudermetova and Elise Mertens in the final.
+Partnering Kalinskaya, Cîrstea won her first WTA 1000 doubles title at the 2025 Madrid Open, defeating Veronika Kudermetova and Elise Mertens in the final.

 She overcame Mihaela Buzărnescu, fifth seed Varvara Gracheva and María Lourdes Carlé to make it into the semifinals at the 2025 Iași Open, at which point she lost to sixth seed Jil Teichmann.

-In August 2025 at Tennis in the Land, Cîrstea qualified for the main-draw and defeated Moyuka Uchijima, Jil Teichmann, top seed Liudmila Samsonova and Anastasia Zakharova to reach the final, where she overcame Ann Li to win her third WTA singles title and first in four years.
+In August, at the Tennis in Cleveland, Cîrstea qualified for the main draw and defeated Moyuka Uchijima, Jil Teichmann, top seed Liudmila Samsonova and Anastasia Zakharova to reach the final, where she overcame Ann Li to win her third singles title and first in four years.

-At the 2025 Japan Open, wins over wildcard entrant Moyuka Uchijima, Katie Boulter and Viktorija Golubic saw Cîrstea make it through to the semifinals, at which point her run was ended by fourth seed and eventual champion, Leylah Fernandez.
-Seeded seventh at the 2025 Hong Kong Open, she defeated Dalma Gálfi and Ajla Tomljanović, before losing to second seed Leylah Fernandez for the second successive tournament, this time in the quarterfinals.
+At the Japan Women's Open, wins over wildcard entrant Moyuka Uchijima, Katie Boulter and Viktorija Golubic saw Cîrstea make it through to the semifinals, at which point her run was ended by fourth seed and eventual champion, Leylah Fernandez.
+Seeded seventh at the Hong Kong Open, she defeated Dalma Gálfi and Ajla Tomljanović, before losing to second seed Leylah Fernandez for the second successive tournament, this time in the quarterfinals.